mirnylab/openmm-polymer-legacy/DoyleExamples/README.txt

-The code presented here  complements publication by Doyle et al, "Chromatin loops as modulators of enhancer-promoter interactions".
+The code presented here complements publication by Doyle et al., "Chromatin loops as modulators of enhancer-promoter interactions".

 Currently we present the code which performs polymer simulations and generates a set of 3D conformations: sampleSimulation.py Parameter values are defined in the text of the code.